c08oprkiua/Godot-4-Mii-Resource-Class/README.md

 # functions
 > `LoadFromBuffer(buffer: PackedByteArray)`

-This takes a PackedByteArray, `buffer`, of Mii data and writes all the data of it to the values of the instance of the MiiDataResource.
+(Incomplete, nonworking) This takes a PackedByteArray, `buffer`, of Mii data and writes all the data of it to the values of the instance of the MiiDataResource. `buffer` should be 96 bytes, but currently no actual size checks are implemented.
 > `WriteToBuffer()`

 (Not implemented yet) Writes all the stats of the MiiDataResource instance to a PackedByteArray and returns that.